 Maybe you live in a state with high income and/or sales tax levies.
 As of 2018, New York ranked as the leader in combined sales and income state taxes with Connecticut, New Jersey, Illinois, and California close on its heels.
 Yet, there are other states in the union with lower tax burdens.
 In fact, seven states – Wyoming, Washington, Texas, South Dakota, Nevada, Florida, and Alaska – have no personal income tax requirements.
 If you’re in a type of business that’s not state-specific, then you could potentially transfer your domicile or your state of residence to reduce your State and Local Tax (SALT) burden.

-So there are 19 ways to reduce taxable income.
+So there are 20 ways to reduce taxable income.
 I’m sure there are 15, 20, or even 30 more.
 This is where a good tax advisor can help you.
 A good tax planner can look at your life and your goals and figure out the best tax reduction strategies for you.
-Don’t let taxes become a burden.
-Instead, look proactively at your income and expenses to monitor your tax liabilities.
-Then, implement tax reduction strategies as needed throughout the year so you’re not surprised by your tax bill at the end of the year.
+If you don’t have a good tax planner, reach out.
+We should be able to recommend a GREAT one.